mmollina/Cpp_and_R/README.md

 ```
 ###Inserting Cpp code
 6. Create a `src` (source code) directory.
 This directory will contain
    the C++ source code.
-C and FORTRAN codes also are located in this
+Also, C and FORTRAN codes could be located in this
    directory.

-7. Subdivide all functions in several cpp files with their respective
+7. In this example, I subdivided all C++ functions in several cpp files with their respective
    header files:

   - twopt_est_bc.cpp